tomasz-grzesiak/angular-forms-types/README.md

 ## StringRecord\<T>

 `StringRecord` is a helper type tu use when creating forms that use `FormRecord`s.
 Its usage is described in the `TypedFormGroup` section.

+# Usage

+Extensive examples of various use cases are gathered in `types.service.ts` file.
+Hope it clears any doubts about provided utility types.